bluestreak711/Subtitle_SRT_Creation/README.md

 This is the YouTube Tutorial I am followed for setting up Subtitle Edit. ---->  https://www.youtube.com/watch?v=Lo2n2NAVrDY
 ##
 IMPORTANT:
-The srt files MUST have the exact filename as the corresponding video file.
+The srt file MUST have the exact filename as the corresponding audio / video file for it to work.